OCA/server-tools/base_mixin_restrict_field_access/README.rst

 The example code here will allow only reading a few fields for partners of which the current user is neither the sales person nor in this partner's sales team.

+Read the comments of the mixin, that's part of the documentation.
+Also have a look at the tests, that's another example on how to use this code.

 For further information, please visit: